Davidson Institute for Talent Development

 This article by the Davidson Institute for Talent Development offers a list of tips for teachers.
 It focuses on suggestions any teacher can use in the classroom to aid their gifted students and promote their achievement in positive ways.
 Common blunders are also discussed as well as why they can be detrimental to the gifted student.

 Being a regular classroom teacher can be both an exciting and overwhelming experience.
 There are so many curriculums to cover, so many standards to meet, and so many things to learn.
 It can seem as though you're being stretched in an infinite number of directions.
 And, the most challenging part generally isn't the teaching; it is managing student behavior.
 Without a doubt the most difficult student in your classroom is generally the one who finishes every assignment in less than five minutes and requires constant redirection.
-When I first started teaching, I spent a lot of time trying to figure out what to do with these students and what I discovered was that very often, if I just adjusted my perspective and offered them more challenging experiences, the problems disappeared -- like magic!
-This is how I became passionate about meeting the needs of gifted students.
-I came to see how making a few simple adjustments could change the entire culture of my classroom.
-With that in mind, here is a list of tried and true tips I recommend.
+We hope you will find these tips helpful.

 Tip #1: Familiarize Yourself with the Characteristics of Intellectually Gifted Students